- SpecialisationArmy Reserve

 About the role

-Army Combat Drivers operate in a tactical environment.
-As such, soldier skills such as weapon handling and section battle drills are continually practised as a pre-requisite to the trade.
-Drivers will be expected to learn and remember these skills before going on to conduct their trade training, as they will be expected to combine the two in an effort to maintain security while conducting driving tasks.
+Drivers will also be expected to learn and demonstrate soldier skills such as weapon handling and section battle drills before going on to conduct their trade training, as they will be expected to combine the two in an effort to maintain security while conducting driving

 Career progression and training